-Content from which we have drawn knowledge and inspiration.
+Content from which we have drawn knowledge, inspiration and applications to fund-raising

 Adrian Bejan and the Constructal Law